Data Model

 Dataset

-A collection of test cases you want to evaluate.
+A list of test cases you want to evaluate.

 | Attribute | Type | Required | Description |